MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-II-Maritime-Administration-Department-Transportation/subchapter-C-Regulations-Affecting-Subsidized-Vessels-Operators/part-296-Maritime-Security-Program-MSP/subpart-A-Introduction/section-296.2.md

 *Fiscal Year* means any annual period beginning on October 1 and ending on September 30.

-*Foreign Commerce* means:

-(1) For any vessel other than a liquid or a dry bulk carrier, a cargo freight service, including direct and relay service, operated exclusively in the foreign trade or in mixed foreign and domestic trade allowed under a registry endorsement under section 12105 of title 46, United States Code, where the origination point or the destination point of any cargo carried is the United States, regardless of whether the vessel provides direct service between the United States and a foreign country, or commerce or trade between foreign countries; and
+*Foreign Commerce* means a cargo freight service, including direct and relay service, operated exclusively in the foreign trade or in mixed foreign and domestic trade allowed under a registry endorsement under 46 U.S.C.
+12111 where the origination point or the destination point of any cargo carried is the United States, regardless of whether the vessel provides direct service between the United States and a foreign country, or commerce or trade between foreign countries.

-(2) For liquid and dry bulk cargo carrying services, includes trading between ports in the United States and foreign ports or trading between foreign ports in accordance with normal commercial bulk shipping practices in such manner as will permit United States-documented vessels to freely compete with foreign-flag bulk carrying vessels in their operation or in competing for charters.

-*LASH Vessel* means a lighter aboard ship vessel.

 *Militarily Useful* is defined, in terms of minimum military capabilities, according to DOD Joint Strategic Planning Capabilities Plan (JSCAP) guidance.

-*MSA 2003* means the Maritime Security Act of 2003.
+*MSA 2003* means the Maritime Security Act of 2003, as amended.

 *MSP Fleet* means the fleet of vessels established under section 53102(a) of the MSA 2003 and operated under MSP Operating Agreements.